heapwolf/blog/src/articles/02 computer science/01 illustrated lamport timestamp.md

   <div data-name="b">Fire event on node B</div>
 </div>

-This may not be the correct primative for all your use cases.
+This may not be the correct primitive for all your use cases.
 For example, Lamport Timestamps don't express causality, meaning, the *reason* why one event happened before another isn't in scope of this soluton, but that is something that can be achieved using a [Vector Clock][2].